simulationcraft/simc/READ_ME_FIRST.txt

 Unix users will find that these generated script files can be marked as executable and then simply be invoked directly via #! magic.

+A starter's guide can be found here: http://code.google.com/p/simulationcraft/wiki/StartersGuide

 =============================================================================================

 What about a Graphic User Interface?